I’m Max (short for Maxine) and I am the founder of Horse Charming.

 I have a flexible and experimental style because I want a relationship of friendship with my animals, not to simply own obedient robots, and I think this is what most of my students want too!
 So it’s important to me that there is some interplay between human and horse and that we are learning and exploring ways to get things done in a way that involves a conversation that is two way.

 My philosophy is that where there is reliable science available we should follow the science, but just because we do not yet have a scientific explanation for something does not mean it is not happening.
 We might just not have been smart enough to work out how to measure it yet!
 The key is to be objective as possible in our observations and the one thing that behaviour science does enable us to do is to measure results.

 As well as explaining to people how to get the behaviours they want, I also like to help people to understand how some of the unwanted behaviours they may be seeing from their horse might have come about.
 I do this because I think that if we know, or can reliably deduce what has given rise to a behaviour, we can avoid triggering it again.
 I also find that helping people to understand why horses do what they do builds empathy for the horse.

 Overall I like to help people to understand horses and why they make the behavioural choices we see.
-I like to show people how we can motivate horses to do things that are in the interests of the horse and their human, and to give people more choice about how to deal with unwanted behaviours or to improve the performance of their horse.
+I like to show people how we can motivate horses to do things that are in the interests of the horse and their human, and to give people more choice about how to deal with unwanted behaviours or to improve the well-being of their horse.